yumtaufikhidayat/yumtaufikhidayat/README.md

 ### **What I’m Building**
 - Revamping and evolving:
-  - [ApplyMate](https://github.com/yumtaufikhidayat/ApplyMate-Kt) - A fully offline-first Android application designed to help jobseekers track where they have applied, monitor application progress, and receive timely reminders — all without requiring internet connectivity.
+  - [ApplyMate](https://github.com/yumtaufikhidayat/ApplyMate-Kt) - A fully offline-first Android application designed to help jobseekers track where they have applied, monitor application progress, and receive timely reminders.
   - [The Movie Show](https://github.com/yumtaufikhidayat/the-movie-show-kt) — a smarter and cleaner movie catalog app.

 ### **What I’m Learning**